Planning a St. Augustine Field Trip

 School field trips take students out of the classroom and into a world where they can see their lessons come alive.
 The nation's oldest city is an educational hotspot centuries in the making for teachers across the states of Florida, Georgia, and beyond.
 Nearly every school in the state of Florida offers a field trip to St. Augustine due to its historical significance to America.
 Many historical sites in town offer school tour programs that correspond with the Sunshine State Standards, and special group pricing, keeping both students and teachers happy.

 Instructors, teachers or camp leaders with students of all ages will find that St. Augustine's exciting history can inspire any child.
+Whether you're planning a field trip for a class, a club, or your own family, centuries of educational fun can be found in St. Augustine.

 Oldest House Museum